asimulation: Domain formation and impact on observables in resolved cosmological simulations of the (a)symmetron: Convergence

 \subsection{Courant condition}

 The section \ref{SS:timescale} indicates the resolution scale we expect to need in order to resolve the symmetron on the background.
 When the field is resolved, we still expect a condition on the Courant factor, which comes from the stability of the numerical scheme.
-We will now try to find this condition.
-In the following, we construct an idealised system where the matter field is homogeneous and evolves as $\rho_m = \rho_{m,0}/a^3$.
-We initialise the scalar field with its expectation value for a homogeneous background $v$, and with a sign difference $\pm v$, on the different halves of the box, so that there is a centre domain wall.
-At first, we run the Gaussian relaxation iterations presented in \cite{llinares_isis_2014,christiansen_asevolution_2023} to thermalise the field configuration and smooth the steep gradient at the centre.
-The higher tolerance we use for the relaxation, the closer the configuration of the field becomes to the analytic profile.
-If it has exactly the analytic profile, the field is unexcited, and stays dormant.
-If the box is too small for the analytic field profile to establish, the relaxation instead puts the field entirely at one minimum, decided by numerical error.
+We determine this condition next.
+We constructed an idealised system where the matter field is homogeneous and evolves as $\rho_m = \rho_{m,0}/a^3$.
+We initialised the scalar field with its expectation value for a homogeneous background $v$ and with a sign difference $\pm v$ on the different halves of the box, so that there was a centre domain wall.
+At first, we ran the Gaussian relaxation iterations presented in \cite{llinares_isis_2014,christiansen_asevolution_2023} to thermalise the field configuration and smooth the steep gradient at the centre.
+The higher the tolerance we used for the relaxation, the closer the configuration of the field became to the analytic profile.
+If it had exactly the analytic profile, the field was unexcited and stayed dormant.
+If the box was too small for the analytic field profile to establish, the relaxation instead placed the field entirely at one minimum, decided by the numerical error.
 Since we are interested in considering a dynamic scenario, we set the relaxation tolerance to not relax the field entirely.
-In the right hand panel of figure \ref{fig:idealgriddxconvergence_setup} one can see the initial profile of the field.
-Overlayed is the analytic profile correspondent to a smaller Compton wavelength of $0.5 $ Mpc/h, although the field being used here has a Compton wavelength of $L_C = 1$ Mpc/h.
-The field is then in an excited state where the profile is `squeezed' initially, and starts oscillating once evolved.
+In the right panel of figure \ref{fig:idealgriddxconvergence_setup}, we show the initial profile of the field.
+Overlaid is the analytic profile corresponding to a smaller Compton wavelength of $0.5 $ Mpc/h, although the field we used here had a Compton wavelength of $L_C = 1$ Mpc/h.
+The field {was} then in an excited state, where the profile was initially squeezed and started to oscillate when it {was} evolved.